deghislain/mistralProjects/README.md

-This small application allow user to generate a multiple choice style question answer The user upload a pdf document, the information within the document are extracted as a text document.
-The text document is then used by AI to generate a MCQ in json format.
+This small application allow user to generate a multiple choice style question answer "\n" The user uploads a pdf document, the information within the document "\n" are extracted as a text document.
+The text document is then used by AI "\n" to generate a MCQ in json format.